 The Lamoni School District (District) reserves the right to use student pictures or video likeness for the purpose of promotional material, District website, or public access television programming.
-Families (or students who have reached majority age) with objections to the release of this media must make their objection to the building principal in writing prior to the 2nd day of school.
-The objection needs to be renewed annually.
+Families (or

 Media information may include, but not be limited to, a student's name, picture, work, voice, verbal statements, or portraits (video or still) to appear in school publicity or District publications, videos, or on the District's Web site.
 For example, pictures and articles about school activities may appear in local newspapers or District publications.
 These pictures and articles may or may not personally identify the student.